letolabs/the-little-cloud-foundry-book/en/cf.md

 as the Linux kernel user space program "lxc".
 CF also consists of many configuration files in YAML format.

-The vmc client is written in Ruby and speaks JSON to a Cloud Foundry HTTP endpoint.
+The vmc client is written in Ruby and speaks JSON to a Cloud Foundry-compatible HTTP endpoint.
+It is at this layer which many companies are competing for your business.
+Thankfully, almost all have free for non-commercial use, academic, non-profit and other free tiers, so you can "test drive" their flavor of the cloud before forking over your money.

+A common misconception is that VMWare Cloud Foundry needs to be run on VMware infrastructure.
+That is not the case.
+While VMware vCloud is supported, Amazon (and compatible APIs) are also supported out of the box.
 ## Features

 ### Supported Languages